ianstormtaylor/slate/docs/libraries/slate-react.md

 ###### `useSlate`

 Get the current editor object from the React context.
+Differs from `useEditor` in that this is a context for sharing the editor object in a way that re-renders the context whenever changes occur.
+To be used if you need the component consuming it to re-render on `onChange`.

 ## ReactEditor